FeedbackBasket Skill

 name: feedbackbasket

-description: Integrate the FeedbackBasket widget into any web app and query user feedback via MCP.
-Use when the user asks to add a feedback widget, collect user feedback, set up FeedbackBasket, or work with feedback data from their FeedbackBasket projects.
+description: Integrate FeedbackBasket feedback or waitlist capture into web and mobile apps and query user feedback via MCP.
+Use when the user asks to add a web feedback widget, collect waitlist signups, add mobile or iOS feedback, install the FeedbackBasket Swift SDK, set up FeedbackBasket, or work with feedback data from their FeedbackBasket projects.

 ---